ibm-cloud-architecture/devops-demo-pipelines/README.md

     You also must add `StackId-` to the name of your pipeline.
 If the name of your pipeline is `abc-pl` the result is `StackId-abc-pl`.
 Look at the following for the `deploy-app-ibm-cloud` pipeline example:
     ```yaml
     #Kabanero! on activate substitute StackId for text 'StackId'
-    # The responsibility of this pipeline is to deploy an app
-    # such as the storefront application onto Ibm cloud Cloud Foundry.
     apiVersion: tekton.dev/v1alpha1
     kind: Pipeline
     metadata: